microsoft/CorrelationVector/cV - 3.0.md

 In all cases, the Reset Operation records S, i.e. the value associated with the previous value of the vector.
 This value needs to be recorded for reconstructing the trace and is associated with its replacement M. In other words, the association tuple (S, M) needs to be captured in the trace in conjunction with invoking the Reset operator.

-While Reset also uses **M**, there are no reset parameters; it always assumes a Long spin counter periodicity and a Long spin entropy.
+While Reset also uses **M**, there are no reset parameters; it always assumes a Long spin counter periodicity and a Long spin entropy (64 bits or 8 bytes).
 However, the spin counter interval is up to the implementation.

 ### Reset Examples